 A detailed description of the literary analysis outline is provided in the following section.

 An introduction section is the first part of the essay.
-The introductory paragraph or paragraphs provide an insight into the topic and prepares the readers about the literary work.
+The introductory paragraph or paragraphs provide an insight into the topic and prepare the readers for the literary work.

 A literary analysis essay introduction is based on three major elements: